github/docs/content/repositories/archiving-a-github-repository/archiving-repositories.md

 Once a repository is archived, you cannot add or remove collaborators or teams.
 Contributors with access to the repository can only fork or star your project.

-When a repository is archived, its issues, pull requests, code, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions, code scanning alerts, and comments become read-only.
+When a repository is archived, its issues, pull requests, code, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions, code scanning alerts, comments and permissions become read-only.
 To make changes in an archived repository, you must unarchive the repository first.

 You can search for archived repositories.
-For more information, see "[Searching for repositories](/articles/searching-for-repositories/#search-based-on-whether-a-repository-is-archived)."
+For more information, see "[Searching for repositories](/search-github/searching-on-github/searching-for-repositories/#search-based-on-whether-a-repository-is-archived)."
 You can also search for issues and pull requests within archived repositories.
-For more information, see "[Searching issues and pull requests](/articles/searching-issues-and-pull-requests/#search-based-on-whether-a-repository-is-archived)."
+For more information, see "[Searching issues and pull requests](/search-github/searching-on-github/searching-issues-and-pull-requests/#search-based-on-whether-a-repository-is-archived)."

 ## Archiving a repository